 - Always use HE detergents with high-efficiency front-load washers.
 Specially marked HE laundry detergent is low sudsing and is recommended for these low-water washers.

-- It's been a month since the WasherFan was installed and towels continue to smell nice - like they should.
-I'm convinced that this is the best (and only) solution to keep front load washers mold-free.
+It's been a month since the WasherFan was installed and towels continue to smell nice—like they should.
+We're convinced that this is the best (and only) solution to keep front load washers mold-free.
 The small fan runs quietly 24/7 and keeps circulating air to the interior of the washer even when it is not being used.
 This keeps the interior areas of the washer dry, so mold cannot grow.
-Read review

-- We have replaced the first Washer Fan model with the upgraded Washer Fan V™.
-We simply wanted to see how much easier the install is the newer model.
+We have replaced the first Washer Fan model with the upgraded Washer Fan V. We simply wanted to see how much easier the install is the newer model.
 The new unit has strong magnets, so there's no need for screws and it will also fit ANY washer that has a back vent, regardless of washer brand.
 This makes it very easy to order a Washer Fan V and apply it to your washer.
-Note that the mold issue can also occur in top load high-efficiency washers, so it is more widespread than just front load washing machines.
-For those washers which do not have a back vent, the manufacturer will be developing a solution in the near future.
-I highly recommend Washer Fan if your washer has developed mold or a stinky odor.

 - If your front-load washer is still under warranty, contact the manufacturer for repair or replacement.
 You may need to take a firm stand with your dealer or manufacturer to ensure they remedy this problem.